Western Illinois University: Macomb Campus

 Students in the Engineering Technology program learn to organize available workforce, materials, and equipment to design, construct, operate, maintain, and manage technical engineering projects.
 Additional specific objectives include learning and developing problem solving and critical thinking skills that will be needed by successful industrial managers working with technical applications.
 The program also includes a strong foundation in business management principles and practices.

-The manufacturing option is designed to specifically provide students with the background to function effectively in a technical/management position with a manufacturing industry.
-Drafting/Design, CNC machining, CAD/CAM, Electronics Fluid Power, CIM and Robotics are all part of this specialization.
+The Engineering Technology program is designed to specifically provide students with the background to function effectively in a technical/management position with a manufacturing industry.
+Drafting/Design, CNC machining, CAD/CAM, Electronics Fluid Power, CIM and Robotics are all part of this program.

 Why Choose Engineering Technology at WIU?